WSU-kduncan/ceg3120-cicd-Saucy-tgossett/project4/README-CI.md

 There are two ways you can verify your container is running without leaving your terminal:
   - First you can use the command `docker ps -a` wich will bring up all containers on you system running or not.
 From there you can look under the status catorgory and if it says `up to [num]` where `[num]` is the number of hours/mins its been running.
-  - Second you can use the command `docker log [name of container]` which will outprint something like this if its working:
+  - Second you can use the command `docker log container-name` which will outprint something like this if its working:
 ```
 - Generating browser application bundles (phase: setup)...
 ✔ Browser application bundle generation complete.